sharontherese/latin-mass-wedding/content/post/customs/index.md

 # 2. Veni Creator

+Caption: chant notation for _Veni Creator Spiritus_

-The Missa pro Sponso (introit: Deus Israel conjugavit) was set down as the votive Mass for weddings by the Council of Trent.
-Before Trent, it was common to have slight variations in the readings, depending on what part of Christendom you were in.
+The _Missa pro Sponso_ (introit: _Deus Israel conjugavit_) was set down as the votive Mass for weddings by the Council of Trent.
+Before Trent, it was common to have slight regional variations in the readings.
 For example, medieval England sometimes used the Mass of the Holy Trinity for wedding Masses.
 In the same vein, some regions[^2] sang the Veni Creator during the wedding rites.
-One of the oldest and most beloved hymns, made more famous by the Carmelites of Compeigne singing when they went to their execution, there is a lifetime’s worth of meditation material when thinking about the Holy Ghost and marriage.
+The _Veni Creator_ is also sung when laying the foundation stone for a church - a fitting image for marriage[^3].
+One of the oldest and most beloved hymns, made more famous by the Carmelites of Compiegne singing when they went to their execution, there is a lifetime’s worth of meditation material when thinking about the Holy Ghost and marriage.

 The names and virtues of the Holy Ghost - peace, love, understanding, refining fire, the Comforter - could not be more fitting for marriage.
-Read Father Vincent McNabb’s beautiful meditation here[^3].
+Read Father Vincent McNabb’s beautiful meditation here[^4].

 # 3. Exhortation